 The steps described on this page are required for publishing an app on the Oculus Store.
 All other feature integrations described in the Developer Guide are optional.

-Before you can get started or integrate any portion of the Platform SDK, you’ll need to define your app in the Developer Center.
+Before you can get started or integrate any portion of the Platform SDK, you’ll need to define your app in the Developer Dashboard.
 The App ID created by this process is required to successfully initialize the SDK.
 Information about how to create your application can be found on the Creating and Managing Apps page of the Publishing section if you have not done so already.

 All developers, including mobile developers, need to install the Oculus runtime from https://www.oculus.com/setup/.